ConduceInc/conduce-python-api/doc/source/entity-sample-definitions.rst

      A list of coordinates that define a series of connected line segments in a 2D cartisian coordinate system.
  **polygon**
      A list of coordinates that define a closed shape in a 2D cartisian coordinate system.
- **geopoint**
-     A latitude and longitude (decimal degrees) that define the location at which the entity exists.
- **geopath**
-     A list of geographical coordinates that define a series of connected line segments.
- **geopolygon**
-     A list of geographical coordinates that define closed shape.

 These options provide the user with the means to define entities with three different spatial representations and convenient structures for defining geographic coordinates.